khaimt/qa_expert/train/README.md

 #### Format
 Each data point is a Json:
 + *src*: source of data point: squad.json, drop.json, boolq.json, musicque.json or gen_qa.json
-+ *question*: the question either single question or multi-hop questions
++ *question*: the question, either single question or multi-hop questions
 + *inal_answer*: the final answer of the question --> model will generate this answer in the end
 + *answer*: span answer or None --> please ignore this, just an additional field of information
 + *sub_questions*: List of single questions to answer to answer the multi-hop question.
 If len(sub_questions) == 1 --> this is single question, not multi-hop question